 I did my best to keep the contents of my stomach from percolating over, but it was no use, the vomit gushed out of my mouth splattering all over Harley’s tennis shoes.

 “Geez, you spineless wimp!
 I'll get you for that!”

 Pale and weak-kneed, I got up and ran.
 I could hear Harley screaming and cussing from behind the dumpster.
 “I’ll get you, Chuck!
 I’m gonna get your bones!”

 The horrifying thought of Harley actually skinning me alive was more than I could take.
 I ran.
 I ran as fast as I could and didn’t stop until I made it back home.
 I collapsed upon our old white-washed porch, panting for air.
-Flies buzzed around my pant legs in the hot afternoon sun sensing the stench left by the dog’s insides and lost lunch.
+Flies buzzed around my pant legs in the hot afternoon sun sensing the sick smell left by the dog’s insides and my lost lunch.

 I climbed to my feet and staggered into the flower bed and turned on the old rusty faucet there.
 Drinking heavily, I let the cool, clean water run over my neck and head.
-I began to feel better, but still couldn’t get the image of the mutilated dog out of my mind; just thinking about it made me shudder.
+I began to feel better, but still couldn’t get the image of the skinned dog out of my mind; just thinking about it made me sick.

 As I shut the water off and turned around, I ran smack-dab into Harley.